mnr/writing-wip/kwak-anthology.md

 The bedroom had a dresser, bed, and desk cluttered with electronic parts.
 Meters, breadboards, wires; all things an electronics engineer might use.
 The bed was neat; the floor picked up except for a few kitchen utensils thrown in by the explosion.

 Araci pulled up Dakota’s publicly shared digital records, which included pictures of her living in Montevideo, always smiling, often in a plaza.
-In a video dated January 2059, a boy named Robin Lopez appeared.
+In a video dated January 2059, a guy named Robin Lopez appeared.
 Araci traced Robin back to Portland, Oregon.
 He had visited Montevideo for an open source software convention.
 That spring, Dakota boarded a plane to Portland for a long weekend.
 A month later Robin returned to Montevideo and frolicked at Playa de Los Pocitos in daylight - danced at night.
 The videos became playful and intimate, leading up to Dakota’s move to Portland.

 In Montevideo, she was employed by a publically held ransomware company.
 Her resume currently listed her as a consultant with “Abundancy,” a non-profit involved in food advocacy.
 It was part Greenpeace, part Free Software Foundation, part Earth First, part Right to Repair.
 It did not clearly describe her job duties.